rdadole/PhD_EXP3_project_methylation_pipeline/README.md

 - `workdir` must point to the parent directory that contains the `pod5` folder; the pipeline expects to find raw ONT data there.
 - `sample_barcode` values must be two-digit barcode identifiers separated by spaces; for example `01 02` not `1 2`.
 Use `NA` when samples were run singleplex and there are no barcodes.
 - `project` names should be filesystem-safe (no slashes or unusual characters) because they are used to name files and directories.
+- This pipeline is designed for plants in mind so methylation counts in CHG and CHH context are also extracted.